Factor V: Measure Everything

 User: "Not sure"

-Result: 2 hours of guessing and reproducing
+Result: 2 hours of guessing and reproducing the issue

 After Telemetry